NXP Semiconductors (NXPI) Receives a Rating Update from a Top Analyst

-Currently, the analyst consensus on NXP Semiconductors is a Moderate Buy with an average price target of $143.54.
+Currently, the analyst consensus on NXP Semiconductors is a Moderate Buy with an average price target of $142.07, implying a 21.9% upside from current levels.
+In a report issued on March 2, J.P.
+Morgan also maintained a Hold rating on the stock with a $130.00 price target.

 See today’s analyst top recommended stocks >>